Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 There's no way to cover all Rome has to offer in one day, but there's definitely time to see the highlights and soak up the atmosphere.
 Sometimes, people have only one day - they just have layover in Rome or make port of call excursion while on a cruise.

 On this page you'll find some ideas on how to see the best of Rome in a single day, whether on your own or on a tour.
-Itineraries for one day visit to Rome can be various depending on what is your priority.
+Itineraries for one day visit to Rome can be various depending on what is your priority (you may like some of these Rome's tours on sale!).

-Do you want to see the highlights such as the Colosseum and Vatican Museums, you want to just leisurely walk and soak up the atmosphere, do some shopping or you have been to Rome before and want to see something completely new.
+Do you want to see the highlights such as the Colosseum and Vatican Museums, want to combine sightseeing with food tasting, just leisurely walk and soak up the vibe, do some shopping...
+Maybe you have been to Rome before and want to see something completely new.
+Or you are with your kids and want everything to be around them.

-We compiled a few itineraries for exploring Rome in one day and picked up a few organised tours you'll love to take (everything is organised for you).
+We compiled a few itineraries for exploring Rome in one day and picked up a few organised tours you'll love to take (everything is done for your - tickets to sights, transport and the guide).
+Choose the itinerary that best suits your interests.

 This webpage contains affiliate links.
 Please read our disclosure policy.